saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectShipmentItem.md

 *   If Shipment is not in SHIPMENT_INPUT status then call reinitializeShipment.
 *   Delete ShipmentPackageContent
 *   Delete ShipmentItem
-*   Delete PickListOrderItem,  With OrderId and OrderItemSeqId find PickListOrderItem
 *   Delete OrderShipment
 *   Clear fulfillmentStatus on Solr ORDER document
 *   Call rejectOrderItem service